diegocosta-dev/craft-cms-starter/.bin/cms/templates/_partials/README.md

 If a partial starts to get too big, you should first move the file in a folder with the partial original name, and rename it to `index.twig`.
 That way any existing includes will still work, and you can then start to break the partial into smaller pieces.
 For example:

 `_partials/_partialName.twig` becomes `_partials/_partialName/index.twig`

+## entry folder
+`_partials/entry/`

+[Rendering Elements](https://craftcms.com/docs/5.x/system/elements.html#rendering-elements) are entry-type components that can be rendered, How are we doing with our Content Blocks field in `_pages/_default_page.twig`